apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 ### Configuring Drill to use AWS IAM Roles for Accessing S3

 If you use IAM roles/Instance profiles, to access data in s3, use the following settings in your core-site.xml.
 Do not specify the secret key or access key properties.
-As an example:
+For example:

        <configuration>
 		<property>